Alexander Lukashenko: Sixth term (2020–2025)

 On 23 August 2020, footage emerged showing Lukashenko at the Independence Palace in Minsk.
-In the first two videos, he is seen walking near a helicopter, wearing a bullet proof vest and holding an assault rifle (possibly an AK-47) and then walking around the palace grounds.
-In the latter footage, Lukashenko was heard to say "Leave me alone," and "There is no one left there, right?".
+In the first two videos, he is seen walking near a helicopter, wearing a bulletproof vest and holding an assault rifle (possibly an AK-47), and then walking around the palace grounds.
+In the latter footage, Lukashenko was heard to say, "Leave me alone," and "There is no one left there, right?"
 His 15-year-old son, Nikolai, was seen with him dressed in military uniform and holding a gun.

 In a third video, he is seen surveying protestors from a helicopter and is heard saying "How the rats ran away" in an apparent reference to the protesters.
-In a fourth video, Lukashenko was seen removing the former flag of Belarus from a flower bed, waving at security personnel and in reference to protesters, saying "we will deal with them".
+In a fourth video, Lukashenko was seen removing the former flag of Belarus from a flower bed, waving at security personnel, and, in reference to protesters, saying, "We will deal with them."
 On 30 August, the Independence Palace became again a scene of protests.
 When questioned about the whereabouts of Alexander Lukashenko on this day, his publicity team released an undated photograph of him walking around the grounds of the Independence Palace holding a gun.

-On 23 September 2020, Lukashenko was formally inaugurated president for a sixth term in a ceremony at the Palace of Independence attended by an invited group of 700 guests.
+On 23 September 2020, Lukashenko was secretly inaugurated president for a sixth term in a ceremony at the Palace of Independence attended by an invited group of 700 guests.

 On 27 November 2020, Lukashenko announced that he would resign once Belarus' new constitution was adopted.

 In December, the executive board of the International Olympic Committee (IOC) decided to exclude until further notice all members of the Belarusian Olympic Committee from all IOC events, specifically targeting Lukashenko who was elected as its chairman in 1997.